Gabriele D'Annunzio: Literature

 At the height of his success, D'Annunzio was celebrated for the originality, power and decadence of his writing.
-Although his work had immense impact across Europe, and influenced generations of Italian writers, his fin de siècle works are now little known, and his literary reputation has always been clouded by nationalistic ideals, and he had his strong detractors.
+Although his work had an immense impact across Europe and influenced generations of Italian writers, his fin de siècle works are now little known, and his literary reputation has always been clouded by nationalistic ideals, and he had his strong detractors.
 A New York Times review in 1898 of his novel The Intruder referred to him as "evil", "entirely selfish and corrupt".
 Three weeks into its December 1901 run at the Teatro Constanzi in Rome, his tragedy Francesca da Rimini was banned by the censor on grounds of morality.

 A prolific writer, D'Annunzio's novels in Italian include Il piacere (The Child of Pleasure, 1889), Il trionfo della morte (The Triumph of Death, 1894), and Le vergini delle rocce (The Maidens of the Rocks, 1896).
 He wrote the screenplay to the feature film Cabiria (1914) based on episodes from the Second Punic War.
 D'Annunzio's literary creations were strongly influenced by the French Symbolist school, and contain episodes of striking violence and depictions of abnormal mental states interspersed with gorgeously imagined scenes.
-One of D'Annunzio's most significant novels, scandalous in its day, is Il fuoco (The Flame of Life) of 1900, in which he portrays himself as the Nietzschean Superman (Übermensch) Stelio Effrena, in a fictionalized account of his love affair with Eleonora Duse.
+One of D'Annunzio's most significant novels, scandalous in its day, is Il fuoco (The Flame of Life) of 1900, in which he portrays himself as the Nietzschean Superman (Übermensch) Stelio Effrena, in a fictionalised account of his love affair with Eleonora Duse.
 His short stories showed the influence of Guy de Maupassant.
 He was also associated with the Italian noblewoman Luisa Casati, an influence on his novels and one of his mistresses.